Bachelor of Arts (B.A.)/Bachelor of Science (B.S.)

 The College of Education educator preparation programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).

-Clinical assistant professor and program coordinator
+Associate professor (Clinical) and program coordinator

 Academic services officer II